 The two biggest benefits of PPC advertising are controlled visibility and relevance.
 Traditional plumber advertising interrupts people.
 The best plumber advertising strategies do not interrupt a user’s online experience.
 Pay per click advertising only puts your message or ad in front of people actively searching for your services.

 7. Invest in Consistent Email Marketing

 You already have a solid source of more plumbing leads: your existing customers.
-If you want to turn them into lifelong, repeat customers, email marketing will do it by:
+If you want to turn them into lifelong, repeat customers, email marketing for plumbers will do it by:

 - Keeping you in touch with your customers

 - Generating more sales by including specials, coupons, and rebates

 I’ve had plumbers tell me email marketing doesn’t work for their industry.